suyanlong/pier/README.md

 make prepare
 ```

-And then install sidercar using the following command.
+And then install sidecar using the following command.

 ```bash
 make install